-- 7.5 AusTender5, the Australian Government's procurement information system, is a centralised web-based facility that publishes a range of information, including relevant entities' planned procurements, open tenders and contracts awarded.
-It also supports secure electronic tendering to deliver integrity and efficiency for relevant entities and potential suppliers. - 7.6 AusTender is the system used to enable relevant entities to meet their publishing obligations under the CPRs.
-It also enables relevant entities to monitor and review their AusTender-based procurements, including approaches to market, publication of contracts and multi-use lists, and amendments to contracts and multi-use lists.
+- 7.6 AusTender5, the Australian Government's procurement information system, is a centralised web-based facility that publishes a range of information, including relevant entities' planned procurements, open tenders and key details of contracts awarded.
+It also supports secure electronic tendering to deliver integrity and efficiency for relevant entities and potential suppliers. - 7.7 AusTender is the system used to enable relevant entities to meet their publishing obligations under the CPRs.
+It also enables relevant entities to monitor and review their AusTender-based procurements, including approaches to market, publication of contracts, and amendments to contracts.